 River & stream water quality index

 How is your river doing?
-The Water Quality Index, or WQI, summarizes and presents water-quality data as a number ranging from 1 to 100, with a higher number indicating better water quality.
-The WQI can be found on individual station pages in the Statewide Water Quality Monitoring Network data application.
+The Freshwater Quality Index, sometimes called the WQI, summarizes and presents water-quality data as a number ranging from 1 to 100, with a higher number indicating better water quality.
+The WQI can be found on individual station pages in the Freshwater Information Network data application.

-See below to learn more about the Water Quality Index, its development, and how to calculate a WQI based on your own data.
+See below to learn more about the Freshwater Quality Index, its development, and how to calculate a WQI based on your own data.

 See how your river or stream is doing

-Data presented in the Water Quality Index, or WQI, helps indicate whether water quality is good, meeting standards to protect aquatic life, whether it is of moderate concern or is poor and doesn't meet expectations.
-The Index ranges from 1 to 100; a higher number indicates better water quality.
+Data presented in the Freshwater Quality Index helps indicate whether water quality is good, meeting standards to protect aquatic life, whether it is of moderate concern or is poor and doesn't meet expectations.
+The index ranges from 1 to 100; a higher number indicates better water quality.

 |80 and above